"If it is ever proper for men to kneel, we should kneel when we read

 America was unique.
 Where other countries had been founded on accidents of geography or tribal history, America was the first country in all history to be founded on an idea: that all men are created equal and are endowed with rights; that among these rights are those to life, liberty and the pursuit of property and happiness; that the proper job of government is not to usurp these rights, but to protect them; that these truths are held to be, or should be, self-evident.

-That was the country, in all its many imperfections, to which the Founding Fathers gave birth, and the Fourth of July celebration once commemorated.
+That was the ideal that gave it birth and the country in all its many imperfections to which the Founding Fathers breathed into life, that the Fourth of July celebration once commemorated.
 The celebration wasn’t just nationalistic jingoism—July 4 wasn’t just a day to celebrate American independence, but our own as well.

-That is the spirit the masthead above is intended to represent.
+That is the spirit the image of Lady Liberty was intended to represent.

 That is not what the United Police States stands for today.

 In the former Land of the Free, tyranny has been beating back liberty for nearly a century.
-This year, 2013, it is finally obvious tyranny has won.
-Instead of Lady Liberty peeking over the parapet ready to conquer—like the new sunrise of freedom the masthead’s figure is intended to represent—she is now the setting sun of an ideal that flamed, and burned, and has been slowly snuffed out.
+This year, 2016, it is clear as can be that tyranny has won.
+Instead of Lady Liberty peeking over the parapet ready to conquer—like the new sunrise of freedom the image at the top of this post is intended to represent—she is now the setting sun of an ideal that flamed, and burned, and has been slowly snuffed out.
+Euthanased by a people who cared too little to help her survive.

 The idea of America lives on.
 But America as the representation of that ideal is now dead.